top of page

 effort?

-If you find yourself repeating negative patterns or behaviours in your personal and/or professional relationships (arguments, fights, codependent behaviours) and you want to do something about them.
+If you find yourself repeating negative patterns or behaviours in your personal and/or professional relationships (e.g., arguments, fights, unhealthy behaviours) and you want to do something about them.

-If you have experienced abuse or traumatic experiences, once you have been hurt, it might be difficult to find the courage and strength to move on.
+If you have experienced abuse or traumatic experiences, once you have been hurt, it might be difficult to find the courage and strength to move on and to trust others.
 Therapy can support you find ways to move forward.

-If you feel that your life is significantly being impacted by your mood or feeling states, and the way you feel about yourself and your life (e.g. low self-esteem, issues with your body image, excessive worry and anxiety, constant low mood and experiences of sadness, and unhealthy habits like substance misuse, addictive behaviours or overspending).
+If you feel that your life is being significantly impacted by your mood or feeling state and the way you feel about yourself and your life (e.g., low self-esteem, issues with your body image, excessive worry and anxiety, constant low mood and experiences of sadness, and unhealthy habits like substance misuse, addictive behaviours or overspending).

 bottom of page